 If a root canal procedure has been done in the past and it becomes infected again, it's often because of a problem near the apex of the root.
 In many cases, a second root canal treatment is considered before an apicoectomy.
 With advances in technology, dentists often can detect other canals that were not adequately treated.
 In this case, they may be able to clear up the infection by doing a second root canal procedure.
 This will avoid the need for an apicoectomy.

-Your dentist can do an apicoectomy to fix the problem so the tooth doesn't need to be extracted.
 An apicoectomy is done only after a tooth has had at least one root canal procedure and retreatment has not been successful or is not possible.
 For example, retreatment is often not a good option when a tooth has a crown or is part of a bridge.
 Retreatment of the root canal would require cutting through the crown or bridge.
 That might destroy or weaken the crown or bridge.
 An apicoectomy is often considered in a situation like this.